MarioAndF/Hominum/Data.md

 	- LA: "Rostrum"
 	- ES: "Pico"
 - ## Definition
-	- "a bodily part or process suggesting a bird\u0027s bill: as","the reflected anterior portion of the corpus callosum below the genu","the interior median spine of the body of the basisphenoid bone articulating with the vomer" - (Mirriam-Webster Dictionary)
+	- "a bodily part or process suggesting a bird's bill: as","the reflected anterior portion of the corpus callosum below the genu","the interior median spine of the body of the basisphenoid bone articulating with the vomer" - (Mirriam-Webster Dictionary)

 # A14.1.09.243
 - ## Term